Sacroiliitis: Surgical

 Surgery is often the last resort when dealing with sacroiliitis and is rarely required.
 However, it may be a viable option for patients who are suffering from severe pain that is unresponsive to nonsurgical treatments and is significantly impacting their quality of life.
 In these cases, a minimally invasive procedure known as Sacroiliac Joint Fusion can effectively stabilize the joint and increase its load-bearing capacity by fusing it together.

+Experimental

+Noninvasive treatment based on high-intensity focused ultrasound guided by x-ray fluoroscopy imaging to heat and destroy neural tissue is currently in clinical trial.